 Hard Assets, Bigger Returns: P/TBV in India (2000-2025)

 India's equity market is built on physical capital.
 Steel, cement, chemicals, engineering, infrastructure.
-The companies that dominate the BSE and NSE have accumulated decades of tangible assets on their balance sheets, and markets have persistently underpriced them relative to book.
-A P/TBV screen on Indian large-caps returned 15.92% CAGR over 25 years versus 7.83% for SPY.
-The down-capture ratio was -9.57%, which means the strategy gained ground during years when SPY fell.
+The companies that dominate the NSE have accumulated decades of tangible assets on their balance sheets, and markets have persistently underpriced them relative to book.
+A P/TBV screen on Indian large-caps returned 14.33% CAGR over 25 years, beating the Sensex's 12.06% by 2.27 percentage points annually.
+The down-capture ratio of 35.3% vs the Sensex means the strategy absorbed about a third of the benchmark's losses during down years.

 Contents